Helperbird/website/src/pages/help/admin/pinning-helperbird-for-all-users.md

   OpenDyslexic

 youtubeId: vwT8SAJfU3E
-cardTitle:  Pinning Helperbird
+cardTitle:  How to Force Pin the Helperbird Extension
-featureDescription: Learn how to pin the Helperbird extension for all users in your organization.
-This guide provides step-by-step instructions to ensure Helperbird is always at hand for your users.
+featureDescription: This guide provides administrators with the steps needed to force pin the Helperbird extension for all users within an organizational unit using G Suite.
 date: 2016-01-04
-headerTags: []
+headerTags: [ { tag: "steps-for-pinning-helperbird-for-all-users-in-g-suite", title: "Pinning Helperbird" }]
 tags: Admin
 url: help/pinning-helperbird-for-all-users/
+permalink: help/pinning-helperbird-for-all-users/
 ---

+This guide provides administrators with the steps needed to force pin the Helperbird extension for all users within an organizational unit using G Suite.

 ## Steps for Pinning Helperbird for All Users in G Suite

-**Step 1**: Access Chrome Management
+### 1. Access Chrome Management

-Navigate from your G Suite Admin console Home page to `Devices > Chrome > Apps & Extensions`.
+From your G Suite Admin console Home page, navigate to Devices > Chrome > Apps & Extensions.

-**Step 2**: Pin Helperbird for All Users
+## Pin Helperbird for All Users

+### 1. Select the Organizational Unit

-**Step 2.1**: Select the organizational unit you wish to configure.
+Choose the organizational unit you wish to configure.

+### 2. Add the Helperbird Extension
-**Step 2.2**: Click on the `+` button (Yellow circle at the bottom right) next to "Apps & Extensions".
+Click on the + button (yellow circle at the bottom right) next to **Apps & Extensions**.

+### 3. Enter the Extension ID

-**Step 2.3**: In the "Add Chrome app or extension by ID" section, enter `ahmapmilbkfamljbpgphfndeemhnajme` (Helperbird's extension ID).
+In the **Add Chrome app or extension by ID** section, enter **ahmapmilbkfamljbpgphfndeemhnajm**(Helperbird's extension ID).

+### 4. Pin to Taskbar

-**Step 2.4**: In the "Pin to taskbar" drop-down list, select `Pin`.
+In the **Pin to taskbar** drop-down list, select Pin.

+### 5. Save Changes
-**Step 2.5**: Click `Save` to apply your changes.
+Click Save to apply your changes.

+## Video Tutorial

+Coming soon.

-## Need more help?
+## Need Additional Help?

-Ran into a snag while getting started?
-No worries at all!
-Just reach out to our friendly [Helperbird support team](/support/), and we'll help you smooth things out in no time.
+For any challenges or queries during the cancellation process, don't hesitate to reach out to our [Helperbird support team](https://www.helperbird.com/support).